Statistical inference for pairwise comparison models: Proof of Theorem

 \section{Proof of Theorem~\ref{CLT:1}}

 In this section, we provide a sketch of the proof for Theorem~\ref{CLT:1}.
 Following a common route for establishing asymptotic normality, we apply Taylor's expansion to the log-likelihood function and try to find the inverse of the corresponding Hessian matrix.
 However, the randomness of the Hessian matrix introduces additional challenges.
-The novelty of our approach lies in identifying the Hessian matrix as the weighted Laplacian matrix of appropriate random graphs, which can be carefully analyzed using truncated spectral methods.
+The crux of our approach lies in identifying {the corresponding Fisher information matrix} as the weighted Laplacian matrix of appropriate random graphs, which can be carefully analyzed using truncated spectral methods. {Although leveraging the Fisher information matrix to derive asymptotic normality in network models is well established \citep{MR1724040,yan2013central,han2023unified}, existing results require specific model structures, particularly those with logistic-type link functions.
+To the best of our knowledge, our work provides the first general framework that maintains optimality conditions while accommodating broader model specifications.}

 We start by computing the first- and second-order derivatives of the log-likelihood function $l$ for $\u$.
 For $i, j\in [n]$ with $i\neq j$,